 The Silence of Our Friends

-by Jim Demonakos, Mark Long and Nate Powell
+by Jim Demonakos Author, Mark Long Author and Nate Powell Illustrator

 This story paints a powerful portrait of a moment in history, convincingly depicting systemic racism, uneasy family dynamics through multiple perspectives, and more.
 Beautiful and intense, you'll be hard pressed to set this graphic novel down.